Can I get fibre in my area?

 Fibre broadband key takeaways

-- Fibre broadband is also referred to as as Fibre optic broadband
+- Fibre broadband is also referred to as Fibre optic broadband

-- Use the fibre broadband coverage checker to see is fibre is available in your area
+- Use the fibre broadband coverage checker to see if fibre is available in your area

 - Fibre broadband uses plastic or glass cables to transmit data